isoboroff/edl-jig/README.md

 Make sure the Docker daemon is running.

-### For common test collections, [topics](topics/) and [qrels](qrels/) are already checked into this repo.
-# Will we ship truth data, or some dev/test data?
-That should go here.
+Information on different datasets is in the directory `collections`.
+A collection has three files:
+ - `OntoNotes.txt`: explains what the collection is and where to get it from.
+ - `OntoNotes.tree`: the output of [tree](http://mama.indstate.edu/users/ice/tree) on the collection directory.
+ - `OntoNotes.md5`: MD5 checksums for files listed in the .tree file.

+You will need to have the collection you want to use, laid out as described in the `.tree` file.

 To test the jig with a simple demo image using default parameters, first obtain the sample Ontonotes data from http://nlp.cs.rpi.edu/kbp/2019/data.html.
-Lay it out like this.
+Lay it out as in `collections/OntoNotes.tree`.
 Then, try:

 ```
 python run.py prepare \
     --repo isoboroff/edl-jig-test \
-    --collections [name]=[path]=[format] ...
+    --collections [name]=[path] ...
 ```

 then